ph-kev/ChaoticMessages.jl/docs/src/convergence.md

 \end{align*}
 ```

+which is the receiver's dynamical system.
 These pair of systems can be used to send secret messages.

-We give a numerical example of synchronization and the error between the transmitter's dynamical system and the receiver's dynamical system going to zero for the x-component.
+We give a numerical example of synchronization and the error between the $x$-component of the transmitter's dynamical system and the $x$-component of the receiver's dynamical system going to zero.

 We first find the solution to the transmitter's dynamical system with parameters ``\sigma = 16``, ``r=45.6``, and $b=4$ with initial condition ``[16.0, 4.0, 45.6]``.